rhshah/iAnnotateSV/README.rst

 Acknowledgements
 ================

-I would like to thanks Mike Lawrence from Braod Institue for sharing his code and Michael Berger for his insights into the dRanger_annotate tool.
+I would like to thanks Mike Lawrence from Broad Institue for sharing his code and Michael Berger for his insights into the dRanger_annotate tool.

 Required Packages
 =================